Continuous Bayesian Model Selection for Multivariate Causal Discovery: Background

 \subsection{Learning Causal Structure}

 Formally, the task is to recover a DAG $\graph$ given a dataset of $N$ samples with $D$ variables, $\mathbf{X} \in \mathbb{R}^{N \times D}$.
-As stated in \cref{sec:cgm}, without any interventional data and equipped with only the faithfulness and Markov assumptions, only the MEC of a DAG can be recovered \citep{pearl2009causality}.
+Without any interventional data, only the \textit{Markov equivalence class} (MEC) of a DAG can be recovered with the faithfulness assumption \citep{pearl2009causality} and with infinite data (\cref{app:background}).
 To recover a unique DAG, and differentiate \textit{within} an MEC, we require additional assumptions.